jamii/imp/diary.md

 ## 2016 Aug 4

-I decided to start by just handling projection/aggregation at the end of the query.
 Projection is really easy - we can just reuse the same building blocks:

 ``` julia
 metal = @query([pn, p, t, al, a, an],